vishaldhanotiya/react-native-modal-picker/README.md

 </p>

 <p align="center">
-  <h2 align="center">This is a cross-platform picker with search bar for react native support both platform IOs and android</h2>
+  <h2 align="center">This is a cross-platform picker with search bar for react native which support iOS, Android and Web</h2>
 </p>

 <p align="left">